napframework/nap/docs/doxygen/markdown/00_installation.md

 ## Raspberry Pi {#linux_pi}

-Only the `Raspberry Pi 4` running `Debian Bullseye (v11, armhf)` is 'fully' supported.
+Only the `Raspberry Pi 4` running `Raspbian Bullseye (v11, armhf)` is 'fully' supported.
 Targets that make use of the Vulkan render module 'might' run on older Raspberry Pi models, but without hardware acceleration.
 Headless applications and services without graphics should run on older models, although this has not been tested.
 The editor (napkin) only works on the Raspberry Pi 4.

-Install the vulkan driver:
+### Install the Vulkan Driver {#install_vulkan_driver}

+Run the following command to install the Mesa Vulkan Drivers for the Raspberry Pi 4 Mali GPU.
 ```
 sudo apt install mesa-vulkan-drivers
 ```